LopezAnthony/LahthonyOTPAuthBundle/README.md

 **Users** will then get **TOTP** authentication by using apps like `Google Authenticator`

 Let's get started.
-Just got through the following steps.
-And it will work.
+Just go through the following steps.

 Step 1: Download the Bundle
 ---------------------------